Documentation Index

 Failed

-An error occurred during processing.
-What to do:- Check the error message in the Content Source History modal
+An error occurred during processing, or the store is partially degraded.
+What to do:- Check the error message in the Store History modal

 - Verify the file format and content